 Nearing 60 years of age, Emma is studying online to become a psychologist – the first Aboriginal woman in her local area to do so.

-As a child, Emma was saved from the welfare system by her uncle and his wife – who she calls Dad and Mum.
-Emma speaks warmly of her Dad, who taught her the importance of education.
-Emma recalls him saying “My girl, if you ever want to get anywhere in this world, you gotta have that white man’s piece of paper – that’s the only thing that will get you in the door, and put you in a position where you’re able to help other people.”
+As a child, Emma was saved from the welfare system by her uncle and his wife – who she calls "Dad" and "Mum".
+Emma speaks warmly of her Dad, who first taught her the importance of education.

 Studying online through OUA